Concise

 16. Revision Requests.

 16.2.
-The Architect/Consultant agrees to review and respond to the client's revision requests within 5 to 10 business days.
+The Architecture North Ltd agrees to review and respond to the client's revision requests within 5 to 10 business days.

 16.3.
-This timeframe allows the Architect/Consultant to thoroughly review the revision request, evaluate the feasibility of the changes, and provide an estimate of the additional time and cost required to implement the requested changes.
+This timeframe allows the Architecture North Ltd to thoroughly review the revision request, evaluate the feasibility of the changes, and provide an estimate of the additional time and cost required to implement the requested changes.

 16.4.
-The Architect/Consultant shall undertake batch revisions which refer to a set of revisions as a collective, rather than a single change within each meeting.
+The Architecture North Ltd shall undertake batch revisions which refer to a set of revisions as a collective, rather than a single change within each meeting.

 16.5.
 Revisions within architecture, interior, and landscape designs are a professional standard industry.

 16.6.
-Revision requests are essential within the Architect/Consultant's design scope of service as they allow the client to have their input into the design process, ensuring that their needs, preferences, and goals are reflected in the final design.
+Revision requests are essential within the Architecture North Ltd's design scope of service as they allow the client to have their input into the design process, ensuring that their needs, preferences, and goals are reflected in the final design.

 16.7.
 Revision requests can range from minor adjustments to major changes within the project scope, depending on the nature of the project and the client's needs and preferences.